 - Use cash more often.
 If you already have high amounts of credit card debt, you’re not doing yourself any favours by increasing this amount.
 After you’ve created your budget, try to use cash for most payments, even if just for a while.
 This will ensure that you don’t spend more than you have.

 - Pay more than the minimum.
 If you only pay the minimum balance on your credit card, it will take you years and years to pay off your debt and you’ll end up spending a lot of money on interest.
 Even if you can only afford a little bit more than the minimum, do it.
 Every little bit helps.

 - Avoid payday loans.
 Payday loans carry very high amounts of interest and these can be even more difficult to pay down than credit cards.
 Stay away from these loans and look for other ways to afford your expenses.

 - Know when to get help.
 It’s important to know when your debt levels are too high to manage on your own.
 In these situations, professional debt management may be needed.
-If you feel as though there’s no way to manage your debt, consider speaking to a trustee in bankruptcy for assistance.
+If you feel as though there’s no way to manage your debt, consider speaking to a licensed insolvency trustee for assistance.

-Help with Debt Management from a Bankruptcy Trustee
+Help with Debt Management from a Licensed Insolvency Trustee

-Despite the name, a trustee in bankruptcy isn’t only for people who want to file for bankruptcy.
-A bankruptcy trustee is a person who has been trained and registered by the federal government to assist those who have financial troubles.
+Despite the name, a licensed trustee in bankruptcy isn’t only for people who want to file for bankruptcy.
+A licensed insolvency trustee (previously called bankruptcy trustee) is a person who has been trained and registered by the federal government to assist those who have financial troubles.
 A trustee can review your financial situation and help you understand the options available to you.
 In addition to debt management, other options for reducing or eliminating your debts include a consumer proposal and, in some cases, filing for bankruptcy.